Rashmi-278/Rashmi-278/README.md

 ### Hi there 👋 I'm Rashmi
+- I enjoy learning about new technologies and how they work.
+Computer science, chemistry and sports are where I can just zone out and be engaged.
 - 🔭 I'm currently working on Meed, a bounty board app for individual companies.
 - 🌱 I'm currently learning web2 and web3 tools and I like working with Next.js.
-- I'm researching about scalable web3 tools and blockchains.
+- I'm also researching about scalable web3 tools and blockchains.
 - You can reach me on twitter @rashmivabbigeri
 - My pronouns are She/Her